toliva/ConnectivityContent/license/01-license-agreement.md

   1.1 USE SIMULATOR REQUIREMENTS.

-   * You must test the code you developed on the use simulator made available by Expedia including at, http://www.expediaquickconnect.com or http://www.hotwirequickconnect.com (as applicable) to confirm that your code complies with the then-current API Specifications.
-Any Connection that does not meet Expedia's standards will be rejected.

-   * Once you have successfully completed your schema test on the use simulator you must use one of Expedia’s test lodgings and then proceed to the standard pre-production test plan to confirm that your code complies with the then-current API Specifications.
-Details on test lodgings credentials, availability and test plan will be provided by the Expedia connectivity account management team after completion of testing on the use simulator.
+   * You must use one of Expedia’s test lodgings and then proceed to the standard pre-production test plan to confirm that your code complies with the then-current API Specifications.
+Details on test lodgings credentials, availability and test plan will be provided by Expedia when getting connected.

   1.2 CONNECTION ACTIVATION.